p-bogdan/iptcp-devops-labs/labs/ansible/README.md

 To run this lab we need to do the following steps:
-1. generate ssh keys, run generate_ssh_keys.sh, keys will be generated locally.
+1. generate ssh keys, run generate_ssh_keys.sh, keys will be stored locally in ~/.ssh/ansible_docker directory.
 2. Run docker-compose up -d.
 That's it.